Bill Evans (dancer): Dance career

-He first danced professionally in 1966, with the Briansky Ballet, based in New York City and Binghamton, NY and as a guest with the Washington (D.C.)
-Ballet and the Atlanta Ballet.
-After dancing with the Lyric Opera of Chicago (a966) and touring nationally with Ruth Page's Chicago Ballet (1067), he returned to Utah, where he joined the Repertory Dance Theatre in the spring of 1967.
-He remained with the company working full-time as a dancer, choreographer and one of three artistic coordinators through the spring of 1974.
-He has served on RDT's advisory board for many years and has returned often to choreograph new works, re-stage older works and/or teach company classes.
-He will create a new work for RDT's 50th anniversary in August, 2015.
+Evans first danced professionally in 1966 with the Briansky Ballet in New York City.
+After dancing with the Lyric Opera of Chicago and touring nationally with Ruth Page's Chicago Ballet, he returned to Utah.
+There he joined the Repertory Dance Theatre in 1967..
+He remained with the company working full-time as a dancer, choreographer and one of three artistic coordinators until 1974.